mclose1113/Bunko-Boys/documentation.md

 of 2 people each.
 It is usually 4 people (2 teams) per individual game, and each player takes turns rolling three dice to earn points.
 In each game there is a round system, a game lasts 6 rounds, and a round ends when someone gets to 21

+### How to run?
+To run the game, you can input optional command line arguments when running the python script, or type player names and shuffle preferences during the game.
+To use the command line arguments, run the game as:

+python3 bunko_game.py --players NAME NAME NAME NAME --shufle YES/NO

+Type your chosen names in place of NAME and YES or NO.
+If command line arguments are not given, then you can choose during the start of the game in the terminal.
+**On windows, you do not need to put 3 after python when starting the script.

 ### Scoring
 Scoring can be a little complicated at first, but easy once you get the hang of it.
 During each round, players try to roll the same number on the dice as the